RustFestEU/paris.rustfest.eu/location.md

 <section>
 <p>
 Paris is the largest city in France, located in the northern part of the country.
-It is the heart of the Île-de-France region which spans over 12,000 km², and the is largest urban area in the European Union.
+It is the heart of the Île-de-France region which spans over 12,000 km², and the largest urban area in the European Union.
 </p>

 <p>